Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 Insight: Avoiding wash sales usually means choosing a similar but not substantially identical replacement, which costs something in tracking error and transaction fees but preserves the tax loss.

-Taxable account balance 12,000 per year.
+Taxable account balance $250,000.
+Historical annual harvestable loss opportunities identified by automation average $12,000 per year.
 Advisor automation fee = 0.35% AUM.
 Investor federal blended tax rate for gains is 15% and ordinary rate is 24%.
 Trading costs average $0.00 per trade on ETFs.

 Step 6 - Consider alternative: manual harvesting.
-IF manual harvesting would realize only 900 + 1,620 BECAUSE fewer opportunities get missed without continuous monitoring.
+IF manual harvesting would realize only $6,000 per year, THEN manual tax saving might be $900 + $720 = $1,620 BECAUSE fewer opportunities get missed without continuous monitoring.

 Step 7 - Decision threshold.
 Automated harvesting may add $745 per year in net benefit versus manual in this scenario, before accounting for behavioral risk reduction and convenience value.